debasmita-econ/debasmita-econ.github.io/_posts/2020-11-24-phd-applications.md

 ### Curriculum Vitae

 Your CV should be easy to read and should include your academic qualifications, your work experience, and your research experience and publications.
 You can also list class projects and unpublished work; just indicate clearly that they are unpublished or under review.
 Unlike in industry, it's 100% fine if it's longer than one page.
-If you're applying from outside the U.S., it might be worthwile checking out some CVs of PhD students in the groups you're applying to, so that you get an idea of the CV norms.
+If you're applying from outside the U.S., it might be worthwhile checking out some CVs of PhD students in the groups you're applying to, so that you get an idea of the CV norms.
 For example, you don't need to include a photo on your CV.
 This resource is more industry-focused, but I like [these tips](https://www.askamanager.org/2018/06/how-to-write-a-resume-that-doesnt-suck.html) from Ask a Manager.

 ### Letters of Reference

 Since I'm not a professor, I don't have as much experience reading and writing these.
 However, my impression is that these letters are very important.
 If you're still a student or are planning to apply not this year but in the future, it would be smart to start thinking now about who your letter writers could be or where you could find letter writers.
-I think it's ok to ask people in industry (I had at least one industry letter), but they should be familar with your work and ideally have worked with you on research.
+I think it's ok to ask people in industry (I had at least one industry letter), but they should be familiar with your work and ideally have worked with you on research.

 <br>